 Inclusive environments look at straightforward ways to develop LGBTQ-inclusive classrooms and to be LGBTQ-inclusive across the curriculum.
-They are able to better answer questions from students and families related to LGBTQ topics, including, but not limited to serving as a conduit to resources.
-And, such settings become familiar with sexual orientation and gender identity terminology.
+They can better answer questions from students and families related to LGBTQ topics, including, but not limited to serving as a conduit to resources.
+Such settings become familiar with sexual orientation and gender identity terminology.